juju/docs/src/en/users-auth.md

 to a model then that key is placed on all machines (present and future) in that model.

+Each Juju machine provides a user account named 'ubuntu' and it is to this account that public keys are added when using the Juju SSH commands ( `juju add-ssh-key` and `juju import-ssh-key`).
+Because this user is effectively the 'root' user (passwordless sudo privileges), the granting of SSH access must be done with due consideration.

 ### Native ssh

-When using the native (OpenSSH) `ssh` command, if one's public key has been installed into a model, then, as expected, a connection to the 'ubuntu' user account can be made.
+When using the native (OpenSSH) `ssh` client, if one's public key has been installed into a model, then, as expected, a connection to the 'ubuntu' user account can be made.
 All that is needed is the corresponding keypair and adequate network connectivity.